ajomuch92/vue-reset-data/README.md

 ### How to use it

-1. Call this function to init the mixin at any point of the lifecycle of your component (Preferably on created or mounted):
+1. Call thefunction `initResetPlugin` to init the mixin at any point of the lifecycle of your component (Preferably on created or mounted):
 ```javascript
 export default {
   created() {